• Skip to content

 Organizations are liable for improper human resource record keeping and file maintenance.

-Having a well-defined process to audit the human resource function is imperative in safeguarding the organization from legal liability issues.
+A well-defined process to audit the human resource function is imperative in safeguarding the organization from legal liability issues.
+This includes compliance with FLSA Laws.

 A process should be established to systematically review and maintain human resource files.